rkenmi/bpm-search/README.md

 # BPM Search Engine
-A Django + React + Elasticsearch Application.
+A Django + React + Elasticsearch application that allows you to search music tracks by BPM and Genres.

 # Requirements
-- npm: Tested with 5.5.1
+- npm: 5.5.1+
+- Docker
+- Docker Compose

+or without Docker:
 - Python 3.5.1: pyenv or virtualenv is recommended to isolate Python environments)
 - SQLite 3: default database that Django uses.
 On MacOS, Python 3.5.1 may need to be compiled with SQLite 3 support.
 For this reason, use of Docker is recommended.
 - Elasticsearch: search engine for data